Hitman1729/stair-climbing-torque-estimation/README.md

 Three Excel files containing the converted joint flexion angles after applying theta = pi - |theta_raw|
 to the raw Kinovea output.
+File naming for converted angles:
+- Subject_converted_angles.xlsx  — hip angle from vertical
+- Subject_converted_angles.xlsx — included knee angle

+File naming for fourier fitting:
+- Subject_hip_data.xlsx  — hip angle from vertical
+- Subject_knee_data.xlsx — included knee angle

 ### /code/MATLAB_Fourier_Fitting.m
 MATLAB script for Fourier 4th-order curve fitting of the converted hip and knee angle data.
+Also remember here we considered only 14 points from the main data set for the accurate curve fitting

 Requirements: MATLAB R2020a or later,
 Curve Fitting Toolbox

 Instructions:
-1. Load the converted angle CSV file for the subject
+1. Load the hip and knee data xlsx file for the subject
-2. Set the subject name at line 35
+2. Set the subject name
 3. Run the script
 4. Coefficients are printed to the command window
 5. Fitted curves are plotted automatically